 Contemporary Ceramics is a gallery and shop located opposite the British Museum in central London.
 Selling the very best in British studio ceramics, we display the work of over 80 ceramic artists at any one time.
-Our makers are Selected Members of the Craft Potters Association.
+Our makers are all members of the Craft Potters Association.

 Contemporary Ceramics Centre by Ian Wallman

 Distinguished studio ceramicists, our makers display the very best of ceramic skill, technique and ambition.
 Creating highly collectable work, made to the very best standards in ceramic art, we are proud to sell the unique, hand crafted, pieces by our ceramic artists.

 All work on display in the gallery is by makers who are members of the Crafts Potters Association.
 Each year, a council of management elected from and by the membership chooses and invites new members to join the greatly respected ‘Selected Membership’ group.

 Founded in 1958 our parent organisation, the Craft Potters Association, was a way for potters from across Britain to come together, sharing knowledge, ideas and supporting each other in their growing businesses.

 Originally named ‘The Craftsmen Potters Association’ it was widely acknowledged that the term ‘Craftsmen’ was not used exclusively to represent men, rather a term to imply the distinguished, highly skilled, nature of the membership.
 However, to better reflect the membership it was renamed the Craft Potters Association in 1981.
 The organisation is also responsible for the publication of the international ceramic magazine Ceramic Review.